 This is a short post regarding some exploratory analysis for an upcoming book project.
 It represents a return to some of my earliest interests in historical archaeology.
 Specifically, the archaeology of the Chinese diaspora.
 Whereas my earlier work explored the archaeology of this community around the Pacific Rim, my future research seeks to examine a less known aspect of the Chinese diaspora.
-Well, less known to folks who are unfamiliar with the history of Latin America and the Caribbean, where significant populations of Chinese migrants and their descendants have lived since the early 1800s.
+Well, less known to folks who are unfamiliar with the history of Latin America and the Caribbean, where significant populations of Chinese migrants and their descendants have lived since the mid-1800s.

 I am unaware of much research into Key West’s Chinese heritage, or Florida’s Chinese in general.
 Josephine Shih Gordy’s MA thesis comes to mind, which chronicles this community in southeast Florida between 1900 and 1992.
 Also, Raymond Mohl’s 1996 article on Asian immigration to Florida.
 While sitcoms like Fresh Off the Boat provide a comedic glimpse into the lives of Taiwanese-American immigrants in Orlando, Florida during the 1990s (although, to be fair, this show was filmed in California), there has been relatively little research into the historical contributions of Chinese and other Asian communities in Florida.
 Although representing a small portion of the state’s population, Chinese migrants have deeply impacted it’s history, including horticulturalist Lue Gim’s contribution to the citrus industry.